+Former Federal preferences:

-1 Action [Disab er Federal preferences: Involuntary Displacement (Natural Disaster, Condemnation, Government Action, of Housing Owner [No-Fault Court-Ordered Eviction Only], Inaccessibility oled Applicant Only] Displacement by any low-rent housing project or by public victims of reprisals or hate crimes Victims of domestic violence Homelessness High rent burden (Elderly/Disabled program only) Imminent landlord displacement (Elderly/Disabled program only) Other preferences (select all that apply) Working families and those unable to work because of age or disability Veterans and veterans' families Residents who live and/or work in the jurisdiction Those enrolled currently in educational, training, or upward mobility programs Households that contribute to meeting income goals (broad range of incomes) Households that contribute to meeting income requirements (targeting) Those previously enrolled in educational, training, or upward mobility programs Other preference(s) (list below) Disabled head or co-head (family housing program only) Designated Housing Preference (for Elderly/Disabled housing program only) Displaced Resident from a unit in the City of Boston Preference Supported Housing Programs made housing offers before Priority One Applicants.
-HOPE West I lationship of preferences to income targeting requirements: The PHA applies preferences within income tiers: Income tiers are used in our EVI redevelopment sites and at our non-HOPE VI redevelopment sites, including Broadway and Franklin Hill.
-Income tiering is in effect only after existing resident d standing have the opportunity to return to the redeveloped site, regardless of their e.
-Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements (5) Oc ecupancy at reference materials can applicants and residents use to obtain information about rules of occupancy of public housing (select all that apply) The PHA-resident lease
+- Involuntary Displacement (Natural Disaster, Condemnation, Government Action, Action of Housing Owner [No-Fault Court-Ordered Eviction Only], Inaccessibility [Disabled Applicant Only] Displacement by any low-rent housing project or by public slum, victims of reprisals or hate crimes - Victims of domestic violence 1 - 1 Homelessness - 2 High rent burden (Elderly/Disabled program only) - 2 Imminent landlord displacement (Elderly/Disabled program only)

+Other 1 preferences (select all that apply) Working families and those unable to work because of age or disability $\overline{\boxtimes}$ Veterans and veterans' families $\boxtimes$ Residents who live and/or work in the jurisdiction Those enrolled currently in educational, training, or upward mobility programs Households that contribute to meeting income goals (broad range of incomes) Households that contribute to meeting income requirements (targeting) Those previously enrolled in educational, training, or upward mobility programs $\boxtimes$ Other preference(s) (list below) • Disabled head or co-head (family housing program only) if does not require a wheelchair accessible unit.
+Designated Housing Preference (for Elderly/Disabled housing program only)

+- Displaced Resident from a unit in the City of Boston Preference - Supported Housing Programs made housing offers before Priority One Applicants. - 4.
+Relationship of preferences to income targeting requirements: The PHA applies preferences within income tiers: Income tiers are used in our if does not require a wheelchair accessible unit.

+HOPE VI redevelopment sites and at our non-HOPE VI redevelopment sites, including West Broadway and Franklin Hill.
+Income tiering is in effect only after existing residents in good standing have the opportunity to return to the redeveloped site, regardless of their income.
-The PHA's Admissions and Continued Occupancy policy PHA briefing seminars or written materials

-Policie Other source (list): BHA website (www.bostonhousing.org), BHA Reasonable amodation in Housing Policy, Limited English Proficiency (LEP) Policy, BHA Petes, Transfer Guide, Violence Against Women Act (VAWA) Policy, Rent Manual - ple at management offices. w often must residents notify the PHA of changes in family composition? (select apply) At an annual reexamination and lease renewal Any time family composition changes At family request for revision Other (list) concentration and Income Mixing Yes No: Did the PHA's analysis of its family (general occupancy) developments to determine concentrations of poverty indicate the need for measures to promote deconcentration of poverty or income mixing? b. 🗌 Yes No: Did the PHA adopt any changes to its admissions policies based on the results of the required analysis of the need to promote deconcentration of poverty or to assure income mixing? c.
-If th e answer to b was yes, what changes were adopted? (select all that apply) Adoption of site-based waiting lists If selected, list targeted developments below: Employing waiting list "skipping" to achieve deconcentration of poverty or income mixing goals at targeted developments If selected, list targeted developments below: Employing new admission preferences at targeted developments If selected, list targeted developments below: Other (list policies and developments targeted below) d. 🗌 Yes No: Did the PHA adopt any changes to other policies based on the results of the required analysis of the need for deconcentration of poverty and income mixing? e.
-If the ne answer to d was yes, how would you describe these changes? (select all that ly) Additional affirmative marketing Actions to improve the marketability of certain developments Adoption or adjustment of ceiling rents for certain developments
+$\boxtimes$ Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements a at reference materials can applicants and residents use to obtain information about rules of occupancy of public housing (select all that apply) The PHA-resident lease $\boxtimes$ The PHA's Admissions and Continued Occupancy policy $\boxtimes$ PHA briefing seminars or written materials ∐ Accon Other source (list): BHA website ( www.bostonhousing.org ), BHA Reasonable amodation Policy, Limited English Proficiency (LEP) Policy, BHA Pet Policies, Fer Guide, Violence Against Women Act (VAWA) Policy, Rent Manual - available agement offices.
+For mixed-finance properties may reference the ACOP and/or nistrative Plan available with management.
+7 1011111 instruct of fair available with management. w often must residents notify the PHA of changes in family composition? (select tapply) At an annual reexamination and lease renewal Any time family composition changes $\overline{\square}$ At family request for revision Other (list) (6) De concentration and Income Mixing a. 🗌 Yes No: Did the PHA's analysis of its family (general occupancy) developments to determine concentrations of poverty indicate the need for measures to promote deconcentration of poverty or income mixing? b. 🗌 Yes No: Did the PHA adopt any changes to its admissions policies based on the results of the required analysis of the need to promote deconcentration of poverty or to assure income mixing? c.
+If th e answer to b was yes, what changes were adopted? (select all that apply) Adoption of site-based waiting lists If selected, list targeted developments below: Employing waiting list "skipping" to achieve deconcentration of poverty or income mixing goals at targeted developments If selected, list targeted developments below: Employing new admission preferences at targeted developments If selected, list targeted developments below: Other (list policies and developments targeted below)